International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 This section describes how the IDS Information Model maps to DCAT resources.

-### 3.1 Asset Entry
+### 3.1 Dataset

-An `Asset Entry` is a [DCAT Dataset](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset) with the following attributes:
+A `Dataset` is a [DCAT Dataset](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset) with the following attributes:

 #### 3.1.1 odrl:hasPolicy

-An asset entry Dataset must have 1..N `hasPolicy` attributes that contain an ODRL `Offer` defining the usage control policy associated with the asset.
+A `Dataset` must have 1..N `hasPolicy` attributes that contain an ODRL `Offer` defining the usage control policy associated with the dataset.
 Offers must NOT contain any target attributes.
-The target of an offer is the asset associated with the containing asset entry.
+The target of an offer is the associated dataset.

-> Note: As `odrl:hasPolicy rdfs:domain odrl:Asset` and `AssetEntry isA dcat:Dataset`, each `Asset Entry` is also an `odrl:Asset` from an ODRL perspective.
+> Note: As `odrl:hasPolicy rdfs:domain odrl:Asset` and `dspace:Dataset isA dcat:Dataset`, each `Dataset` is also an `odrl:Asset` from an ODRL perspective.

 ### 3.2 Distributions

-An asset may contain 0..N [DCAT Distributions](https://www.w3.org/TR/vocab-dcat-3/#Class:Distribution).
+A dataset may contain 0..N [DCAT Distributions](https://www.w3.org/TR/vocab-dcat-3/#Class:Distribution).
 Each distribution must have at least one `DataService` which specifies where the distribution is obtained.
-Specifically, a `DataService` specifies the endpoint for initiating a `ContractNegotiation` and `AssetTransfer`.
+Specifically, a `DataService` specifies the endpoint for initiating a `ContractNegotiation` and `TransferProcess`.

-A Distribution may have 0..N `hasPolicy` attributes that contain an ODRL `Offer` defining the usage control policy associated with the asset and this explicit `Distribution`.
+A Distribution may have 0..N `hasPolicy` attributes that contain an ODRL `Offer` defining the usage control policy associated with the dataset and this explicit `Distribution`.
 Offers must NOT contain any target attributes.
-The target of an offer is the asset entry that contains the distribution.
+The target of an offer is the dataset that contains the distribution.

 Support for `hasPolicy` attributes on a `Distribution` is optional.
 Implementations may choose not to support this feature, in which case they should return an appropriate error message to clients.